Blobfolio/refract/README.md

 2. Load a single image or an entire directory.
 3. Sit back and wait for any feedback or save prompts.

 For best results, be sure to optimize your input sources before re-encoding them with Refract.
+(Our [Flaca](https://github.com/Blobfolio/flaca) CLI tool can help with this!)

 For keyboard afficionados, the following hot-keys may be used: